TomEpiModeller/Inferring_transmission_routes_FMDV_R_re-implementation/README.md

 4. Rename the necessary files in "Load_parameters" function in the function script.

-5. Rename the source call in the irect+Environmental Model.
+5. Rename the source call in the Direct+Environmental Model.

 6. Run the model.